Is the Divorce Rate Up or Down In the U.S.?

 Reach out if you need help with divorce, spousal and child support, child custody, relocation, pre/postnuptial agreements, and more.
 The experienced divorce attorneys at Kardos, Rickles & Hand can help with your legal needs and are connected with an array of professionals, from psychologists to property appraisers, who can help to strengthen your case.

 Are you going through the divorce process?
 Talk to the experienced Bucks County family attorneys at Kardos, Rickles & Hand today.
 Let our lawyers take care of all the technical aspects of your divorce and help you move forward with the rest of your life.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.